haiwen/seafile-admin-docs/manual/config/seahub_settings_py.md

 # Since version 6.2.11
 ENABLE_CHANGE_PASSWORD = True

-# Enable a user with SSO account to change/reset password in 'settings' page.
-Default to `True`
+# Enable a user associated with SSO account to change/reset local password in 'settings' page.
+Default to `True`.
+# Change it to false to disable SSO account to change local password
 ENABLE_SSO_USER_CHANGE_PASSWORD = True

 # If show contact email when search user.